-Measurable usage: ~120,000 (logged in) page view per month
+Measurable usage: ~140,000 (logged in) page views per month; 2,276 accounts with two-factor authorisation at 30 June 2015

 The focus of the LIR Portal has shifted from requesting resources to managing them.
-Adding two-factor authentication for RIPE NCC Access tightened security.
 The functionality that the LIR Portal provides through the IPv4 Analyser is geared towards increasing data quality in the registry and the RIPE Database, allowing members to make the most efficient use of the remaining IPv4 address space that LIRs hold.
 In addition, the IPv6 Analyser is helping users to manage their IPv6 address space or take their first steps in making assignments, by offering a visual insight into the address space and integrating with the RIPE Database.
-Lastly, seamless LiveChat functionality allows LIRs to quickly talk to an expert in the RIPE NCC if they need help.
+Lastly, seamless Live Chat functionality allows LIRs to quickly talk to an expert in the RIPE NCC if they need help.